CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/05_mocking_and_displaying.md

-## Or so we thought..!
+## Or so you thought..!
 Right now, every time we run Cypress, we're actually sending off two real API requests.
-This isn't really a problem in itself, but imagine if you were paying for that API service, or if it was limited to 1 request per second, or something third..
+This isn't really a problem in itself, but imagine if you were paying for that API service, or if it was limited to 1 request per second, or something else super problematic..

 Point being, it's worth your while to know how to block API calls in your test environment, create a `mock` of the response, and use that in your tests instead.
-Let's get rolling!
+Let's go!

 ## Creating a mock
 There's two primary moving parts in this endeavour: